 Everyone talks about how they’re just about done with Facebook.
-There are numerous podcasts, blogs, articles and research about how Facebook is one of our greatest ‘distraction’and yet people still continue to be on there for numerous hours per day.
+There are numerous podcasts, blogs, articles and research about how Facebook is one of our greatest ‘distractions’ and yet people still continue to be on there for numerous hours per day.

 My experience with Facebook lately is jumping from one bored state into another bored state.
-Eg. I’m waiting in line for something and I’m bored so I jump onto Facebook and get bored looking at Facebook. (it’s a vicious cycle)
+For example: I’m waiting in line for something and I’m bored – so I jump onto Facebook and get bored looking at Facebook. (it’s a vicious cycle!)

-Today, I use Facebook to connect with customers as well as family and friends, however my aim is not to get absorbed in my newsfeed and scroll for hours.
+Today, I use Facebook to connect with customers as well as family and friends, however my aim is not to get absorbed in the newsfeed and scroll for hours.

 My rules for Facebook